singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 The game is played a number of iterations to average out any variability in the elapsed time between steps 2 and 9 that may result from unexpected kernel interrupts and additional kernel threads contending for the CPU.
 We select the smallest observed context switch time as our final answer.

 However, all we can ultimately say that this is an approximation which depends on the underlying system.
 For example, we make the assumption  that P₂  is selected to run once a data token becomes available.
-However, this is dependent on the implementation  of the task scheduler and we cannot make any guar­antees.
+However, this is dependent on the implementation  of the task scheduler and we cannot make any guarantees.

 That's okay; it's important in an interview to recognize when your solution might not be perfect.